Meet the 9-year-old boy genius and Mensa inductee working on his college degree

 Thanks to his college enrolment today he instead gives class presentations and occasionally guest lectures on subjects like palaeontology, astronomy and one of his favourites, dinosaurs.
 His mother sometimes even joins in on his classes though she says some of the lectures come easier to her son.

-'He’s a real asset,' Geology Professor Stephen Sterling at ARC told the American River Current'He’s the top student.
+'He’s a real asset,' Geology Professor Stephen Sterling at ARC told the American River Current.
+'He’s the top student.
 The students love him and look up to him because they respect him [as they would] a peer.'

 'It was intimidating at first,' 23-year-old ARC student Alison Gaube told the Sacramento Bee.